 Chick Fil A Night 6-8 (at Chastain Meadow)

 Jamboree – (There will be lots of fun activities to do!)

 Welcome back to school!
 I enjoyed meeting our new students and returning students at Open House.
 We will have a SUPER year, while improving speech and language skills!

-For those of you who don’t know me, my name is Mrs. Reed, and I live in the Kennesaw area with my wonderful family including my husband, and 3 children (a son who is a freshman in high school, a son who is a kindergartener, and a daughter who is in Pre-K).
-I enjoy spending time with my family doing most activities that involve movement like biking, racing, bowling and the list goes on!
+For those of you who don’t know me, my name is Mrs. Reed, and I live in the Kennesaw area with my amazing family including my husband, and 3 children (a son who is in the 10th grade, a son who is in the first grade, and a daughter who is in kindergarten).
+I enjoy spending time with my family doing most activities that involve movement like biking, racing, and bowling to name a few!

-Students will have a brochure in their Speech/Language folders highlighting our program.
-Please feel free to contact me via email or phone if, at any point, you have any questions about our program.
-Email is the best way to reach me.
+Please feel free to contact me via email or phone, at any point, if you have any questions about our program.

 I look forward to working with you and your family this year.
-Have a great year!
+We will have a SUPER year!

 678-594-8023, ext.
 100